Mighil31/DBMS_Project/README.md

 ## DBMS_Project - Order Management System

-This project was built as a part of the Database Management System course during my 5th semester.

 ### Abstract
 Our Order Management System is for a company that sells construction materials to customers who buy different products.
 Each customer can have more than one address and is assigned to a default salesperson who is a liaison between the customer and the company.
 The company sells multiple products.
 When a customer orders more than one product at a time, all order items are logically grouped in an order line.